raspberrypilearning/flatgame/en/step_2.md

 </div><br>
 </html>

-You start by crafting and making hand-drawn artwork based on your code club.
+You start by crafting and making hand-drawn artwork based on your Code Club.

 This is your chance to make something fun or imaginative and share what Code Club means to you.

 --- task ---
 1. Decide what your flatgame is about.
-Chose one of these ideas or ask your club leader if they have some suggestions:
+Choose one of these ideas or ask your club leader if they have some suggestions:

-- The first thing you see when you arrive at Code Club every week
+- The first thing you see when you arrive at Code Club every week.
-- A tool you use all the time at code club
+- A tool you use all the time at Code Club.
-- The best game ever made at code club!
+- The best game ever made at Code Club!
-- If you have an outdoor space - is there something inspiring about it?
+- If you have an outdoor space — is there something inspiring about it?
-- Your journey to or from code club
+- Your journey to or from Code Club.
-- Or make a flatgame theme based on right where you are. 👀 Look around the room you are in, what do you notice, what is interesting or different about it?
+- A theme based on right where you are. 👀 Look around the room you are in.
+What do you notice, what is interesting or different about it?
 --- /task ---

-When you have decided on what your flatgame is about you can start making artwork.
-Remember that flagames are messy and quick, and don’t need to make sense!
+When you have decided what your flatgame is about, you can start making artwork.
+Remember that flagames are messy and quick, and don’t need to make sense.
 Just get started and make way more than you need!

 --- task ---
-1. Draw or craft characters, backgrounds, textures, words, or anything else related to your idea.
+2. Draw or craft characters, backgrounds, textures, words, or anything else related to your idea.

 ![An A4 paper with doodles and sketches.
 Someone is drawing](images/drawing.png)
 --- /task ---

 --- task ---
-3. With a tablet or phone take photos of your artwork.
+3. With a tablet or phone, take photos of your artwork.
 This will be used for your game, so try to take a clear picture in a light room. 📸

 ![Taking a photo through a mobile phone of had drawn images](images/photo.png)